Arizona National Parks! We’ve got 24 incredible national park sites for you to see on your next visit to the Grand Canyon State.

 If you travel to the north of the park, you can visit the Painted Desert Inn, a 1930s adobe building, is a museum with Hopi murals.

-There are some wonderful hiking trails in the park that highlight topics like archeology, natural environments, and the famous petrified logs.
+There are some wonderful hiking trails in this Arizona national park that highlight topics like archeology, natural environments, and the famous petrified logs.
 If you’re interested in backcountry hiking you can pick up a free guide at one of the park’s visitor centers.

 The Petrified National Forest Park also has a designated Wilderness Area which consists of two units: one in the north allowing hikers to roam the red and orange part of the Painted Desert; and one in the south showcasing highly eroded landscapes, badlands, and petrified wood.